Religion in Jersey: Christianity

 There is some evidence from parish names of Celtic missions to the islands, notably Saint Brelade in Jersey and Saint Samson in Guernsey.
 Apart from place names and one note in the Life of Samson no documentary evidence is available.

 Sometime between 535 and 545, Helier, who was to become Jersey's patron saint, went to the island bringing the gospel.

 The island of Jersey remained part of the Duchy of Normandy until 1204 when King Philip II Augustus of France conquered the duchy from King John of England.
-The islands remained in the personal possession of the king and were described as being a Peculiar of the Crown.
+The islands remained in the personal possession of the king of England and were described as being a Peculiar of the Crown.
 However, the island continued to be part of the Norman Diocese of Coutances and was reluctant to come under the wing of the English church because it had many cultural ties with Normandy.

 In 1378, the island was placed in an awkward position during the Western Schism.
 The island was under the Diocese of Coutances in France, while administered politically by England.
 Therefore, as France supported Clement's claim to the Papal see and England supported Urban's, there was tension in the island between the Government and Church.
 The Warden ordered the banishment of the Dean, labelled a 'supporter of the anti-Pope'.
 The island was placed under an Urbanite Administrator, as a separately administered part of the Coutances diocese.

 The island embraced the French Calvinist form of Protestantism during the Reformation, especially under the influence of French language pamphlets and books from Geneva, France and the Low Countries.
 Orders were received to remove all signs of the Papal Church in 1547.
 In 1550 and 1551 church property was sold for the benefit of the crown.
 The island remained under the diocese of Coutances until 1569.

 The reign of Queen Mary I and King Philip (1553-1558) was especially significant.
 Important Protestant religious leaders in Jersey and Guernsey fled to Geneva, and when they returned after Mary's death, they had taken on much of the severe form of Calvinism formulated there by Calvin, and set up Consistory Courts.
 Another factor was a reaction against the burning of heretics in the islands.
 In neighboring Guernsey, Foxe records the remarkable death of the Protestant Perotine Massey, one of the Guernsey Martyrs, who gave birth while being burnt at the stake.
 Her newborn child was returned to the flames by the Catholic Bailiff.